uclaacm/gamestudio-f18/workshop-1-intro-to-Unity-Editor/README.md

 ## Pickup Script
 Create a new script and call it PickupController.

 This time, we can get rid of the Update and Start methods.
-Our collider comes with its own method that we can use to detect when something hits it.
+Our trigger collider comes with its own method that we can use to detect when something hits it.
 In the brackets after MonoBehavior, add this code:

 ```cs
 private void OnTriggerEnter(Collider other) {